-The final topology for the entire project is the one from below:
+The final topology for the entire project should look like the one found below:

 In the first week, let's start with a simpler topology: